mabs239/ResearchPapers/README.md

 [2].
 M.U.
 Farooq, A. Shakoor, A.B.
 Siddique,"ARM based Bidirectional Visitor Counter and Automatic Room Light Controller using PIR sensors", Advances in Science, Technology and Engineering Systems Journal, vol. 1, no. 5, pp. 10-15, 2016.

 [3].
+Siddique, Abu Bakar, Saadia Farid, and Muhammad Tahir.
+"Proof of bijection for combinatorial number system." arXiv preprint arXiv:1601.05794 (2016).

+[4].
 Siddique, A.B.; Tahir, M., “Joint Rate-Brightness Control using Variable Rate MPPM for LED Based Visible Light Communication Systems,” Wireless Communications, IEEE Transactions on , vol.12, no.9, pp.4604,4611, September 2013.

-[4].
+[5].
 Tahir, M.; Siddique, A.B., “Optimal Brightness-Rate Control using VR-MPPM and its Spectral Analysis for VLC System,” Communications Letters, IEEE , vol.16, no.7, pp.1125,1128, July 2012.

 ## Conference Papers